The estimated reading time for this post is 221 seconds

 ~ Employability ~ Can try to prove

-Simply put, employability refers to the capacity for a person to function in a job and to be able to move between jobs the person could actually do considering personal circumstances.
+Simply put, employability is about being capable of getting and keeping fulfilling work.
+It refers to the capacity to function in a job and to be able to move between jobs the person could actually do considering personal circumstances.
 There may be an overlay of disability, physical or mental limitations, or specific work-life needs that come into play when determining a person’s employability.

 Employability depends on the knowledge, skills and abilities and how these assets are used within the context which work is performed or is sought.
 To evaluate employability, it helps to break the concept into manageable pieces.
 I take a look at the skills, attitudes and behaviors the person has developed through their work background and a variety of other life experiences.